-- 8.21 This section deals with new build dwellings only, for the reason that the Council's housing mix policies refer only to new build dwellings.
-This is therefore more meaningful in evaluating the effectiveness of the Council's policies. - 8.22 In terms of new build completions, 20% of the total is for three-bed or more.
-This is some way below the policy target of 50% but is higher than the figure for all completions.
+- 8.22 This section deals with new build dwellings only, for the reason that the Council's housing mix policies refer only to new build dwellings.
+This is therefore more meaningful in evaluating the effectiveness of the Council's policies. - 8.23 In terms of new build completions, only 9% of the total is for three-bed or more.
+This is some way below the policy target of 50% but is still slightly higher than the figure for all completions.
 This illustrates the difficulty of securing family housing in Reading and should continue to be carefully monitored.
-When dwellings in designated centres are excluded to more directly consider compliance with policy H2, the figure rises considerably, with 39% of new build completions outside centres being three-bed or more, but this still falls short of the policy target. - 8.23 The proportion of newly-permitted new build dwellings that are three-bed or more is lower than completions, at 9%.
-This is in part due to the fact that new permissions this year have primarily been in the town centre.
-Once developments in centres are excluded, the proportion that are three-bed or more is 55%, which exceeds the policy target, albeit that this is only a small proportion of all new permissions for new build homes.
+When dwellings in designated centres are excluded to more directly consider compliance with policy H2, the figure rises considerably, with 24% of new build completions outside centres being three-bed or more, but this still falls a long way short of the policy target. - 8.24 The proportion of newly-permitted new build dwellings that are three-bed or more is higher than completions, at 30%, albeit, as mentioned in paragraph 8.20, the very large permission at Vastern Court is excluded due to the mix not being set.
+Once developments in centres are excluded, the proportion that are three-bed or more is 54%, which exceeds the policy target, albeit that this is only a small proportion of all new permissions for new build homes.
 This therefore emphasises the continued importance of securing larger family homes in future developments.